moliver28/research-handbook/content/handbook/engineering/development/ops/verify/pipeline-authoring/frontend-architecture.md

 ### I'm Convinced!
 What Should This Look Like?

-Add the label `~"Needs Architecture"` to the feature issue, then link it to a new issue with a description containing:
+Add the label {{< label name="Needs Architecture" color="#44AD8E" >}} to the feature issue, then link it to a new issue with a description containing:

 - a description of the problem this work is intended to solve
 - the goals for this work